 Zac earned a bachelor’s degree in Cognitive Science with a Specialization in Neuroscience in 2017 from the University of California, San Diego.
 Prior to joining MAPS Public Benefit Corporation (MPBC), Zac worked as a Research Assistant at the Perception and Cognition Lab where he recruited participants for visual and auditory perception and memory experiments, in addition to cleaning and analyzing data from the studies.

-At MPBC, Zac is currently serving as a Clinical Study Assistant, focusing on file management, system administration, regulatory document creation, and general organizational work.
+At MPBC, Zac is currently serving as a Clinical Systems and Data Specialist, focusing on file management, system administration, regulatory document creation, and general organizational work.
 Zac oversees the electronic trial master file system and assists the Clinical Research Associates with their work.
 He is passionate about helping make MDMA and other psychedelics a viable option to treat mental illness.
 In Zac’s free time, he enjoys hiking, mountain biking, and playing ultimate frisbee and disc golf.

 Regulatory Data Specialist